Take deposits for weight based products

 Take deposits for weight-based products on Shopify

-Learn how to set up Downpay for weight-based products so customers can place a deposit at checkout you're able to adjust the final price after the product is weighed.
+Learn how to set up Downpay for weight-based products so customers can place a deposit at checkout and you're able to adjust the final price after the product is weighed.

 This setup is ideal for Shopify merchants selling variable-weight products such as meat, seafood, produce, farm boxes, and specialty food items.